octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ⚠️ The assignment operator is different: `:=` for var, instead of `=` for constants.

-### Introduction to function
+### Introduction to functions
 As in any other language, functions can be defined in Ligo.
 There are several ways to define a function, but the header is always the same:
 ```js
 function <functionName> (const param1 : <param2Type>, const param2 : <param2Type>...): <returnType> is
     <code>
 ```

 Functions will be detailed below.
 At this point, since this main function does nothing, it will use a blockless function definition.

 ### Main function
 A main function takes two parameters, the **contract parameter** and the **on-chain storage**, and returns a pair made of a **list of operations** and a **(new) storage**.

 <br/>